kailash-manasarovar/statement/docs/timeline/2022/november.md

 !!! warning
     - I now believe that the look the trumpet teacher gave me was a look of recognition.
+    - He continued to give me that look in the first few classes.
-    - He had seen me before; in pedophile rape porn from 1989.
+    - I believe now he had seen me before; in pedophile rape porn from 1989.
     - Of course, they had found the clips on the dark net, maybe even reached out to the perpetrators.
 They had detailed information from my statement that they were eavesdropping on when I wrote it in 2015.
     - I believe this is what made them obsessed with me and plan the worst; for either monetary gain or because they're very very mentally unwell people, but it's probably mostly the money I expect.
     - I wonder how much in subscription fees a repeat rape-porn clip would earn on the porn networks?